engblom/gpio/README.md

 (open-pin pin)
 ````

 As a side effect to this function, the pin number provided will be exported for use.
 This function will always return the same value as given to it.
 For example `(open-pin 4)` will export GPIO4 and will also return `4`.
+If the pin is already exported, this function will only return the pin.

 ### Setting the direction of a pin